 In my earlier practice, I had treated the Dharma reverently, like some beautiful but fragile crystal vase.
 Later, wanting only the truth, I picked up my Dharma vase and began trying to smash it.
 I beat at it with the hammer of reasoned argument; I scratched at it with the diamond of experience.
 When it emerged from these tests unscathed and as beautiful as ever, I at last felt true reverence for it.
 And having been prepared to risk everything, I found much deeper certainty.
 My Dharma vase was actually made of vajra.

 So this is our first crucial situation.
 Traditional Buddhists appear at least often to find it relatively easy to take the Dharma and their teachers on trust and just get on with their practice.
 Westerners may well find that part of the Buddhist path may involve periodically asking ourselves whether we are a Buddhist.
-Obviously one doesn’t want to do this too much, or it would be like Bhante’s image of the gardener regularly pulling up a plant to see how the roots are doing.
+Obviously we don’t want to do this too much, or it would be like Sangharakshita’s image of the gardener regularly pulling up a plant to see how the roots are doing.
 But if we find it happening from time to time, we should not feel bad or disloyal, but simply take it as an opportunity to search more deeply and intensely for the truth.
 To do so is good Buddhist practice.

 2. Falling into the heart centre